George Dewhurst (Radical and Reformer): Arrest and imprisonment

 A number of newspapers, both local and national, recorded the arrest of Dewhurst and his co-accused.
 The Blackburn Mail (8 December 1819):

 On Thursday evening last, December 2nd, George Dewhurst, reedmaker, John Adamson, tailor, Joseph Fletcher, tailor, and two other men in custody, were examined before the Rev. T. D. Whitaker, LL.D., and Joseph Feilden, Esq., when they were severally committed to Preston House of Correction for further examination.
 The prisoners Dewhurst, Fletcher, and Adamson are charged with having, on the 15th November last, at Habergham Eaves, near Burnley, traitorously conspired and combined together, with other wicked and traitorous persons, to the number of 10,000 and upwards, and, in pursuance of the said traitorous conspiracy, at the time and place aforesaid, with having armed themselves with divers pikes, pistols, clubs, staves, and other offensive weapons, and with having thereby, then and there, levied war against the King, in order, by force and constraint, to compel his said Majesty to change his measures and councils, and to intimidate and overawe the Houses of Parliament.

-The following day, following further questioning at Preston by Colonel Hargreaves.
-Dewhurst, Fletcher, Adamson and Hargreaves were committed to Lancaster Gaol on a charge of High Treason.
+The next day, following further questioning at Preston by Colonel Hargreaves, Dewhurst, Fletcher and Adamson were committed to Lancaster Gaol on a charge of High Treason.

-The consequent trial took place on 1 April 1820 at Lancaster Assizes under Mr Justice Bayley with George Dewhurst being sentenced to two years imprisonment at Lancaster Gaol.
+The consequent trial took place on 1 April 1820 at Lancaster Assizes under Mr Justice Bayley.
+It was certainly not a propitious time to face justice as the Cato Street conspirators had been captured less than two months earlier.
+Dewhurst was sentenced to two years imprisonment at Lancaster Gaol.
 As recorded in the delivery of Gaol documents at the end of the two years Dewhurst was further instructed to find sureties of £40 and enter into recognizance to keep the peace and be of good behaviour for three years longer.